 Both children and adults can have these disorders, but ADHD is typically diagnosed in younger individuals.
 ADHD symptoms usually begin at a younger age than bipolar disorder symptoms.
 Bipolar symptoms usually appear in young adults or older teens.

 Genetics may also play a role in developing either condition.
 You should share any related family history with your doctor to help with diagnosis.

 ADHD and bipolar disorder share certain symptoms, including:

 - physical energy

 - behavioral and emotional liability

 In the United States, ADHD affects a larger number of people.
-According to a study published in 2014, 4.4 percent of adults have been diagnosed with ADHD and only 1.4 percent of adults in the United States have been diagnosed with bipolar disorder.
+According to a study published in 2014, 4.4 percent of U.S. adults have been diagnosed with ADHD versus only 1.4 percent diagnosed with bipolar disorder.

 If you suspect that you or someone you love might have either of these conditions, speak with your doctor or get a referral to a psychiatrist.

 If it’s someone you love, encourage them to make an appointment with their doctor or get a referral to a psychiatrist.

 The first appointment will likely involve information gathering so your doctor can learn more about you, what you’re experiencing, your family medical history, and anything else that relates to your mental and physical health.